 - Offer modified textures, such as chopped meats to increase ease of consuming.
 (Though usually people don’t respond well to modified textures.)

 - Allow additional time for the senior to eat their meal.

 - Use special utensils, plates, and bowls, etc., that make the process of eating easier.

 - Offer frequent, small meals to prevent the senior from being overwhelmed by the amount of food or the task of eating.

 Herbert suggests being creative when planning meals for someone with decreased appetite.
 “Try things like finger foods if the senior has difficulty managing utensils,” she says.

 For more tips on helping seniors eat regular, nutritious meals, contact the professionals at Friendly Faces Senior Care at 281-302-4138.
-Learn how our trusted senior services in Houston and the surrounding areas can help an older adult you love maintain healthy eating habits, as well as an active and engaged lifestyle.
+Learn how our trusted senior care in League City, TX and the surrounding areas can help an older adult you love maintain healthy eating habits, as well as an active and engaged lifestyle.